-According to the CDC, mpox (monkeypox) can spread from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
+According to the CDC, mpox can spread from the time symptoms start until the rash has fully healed and a fresh layer of skin has formed.
 The illness typically lasts 2-4 weeks.
 People who do not have mpox symptoms cannot spread the virus to others.

-mpox can spread between people mostly “through direct contact with infectious rash, sores, scabs, saliva and respiratory secretions.”
+Mpox can spread between people mostly “through direct contact with infectious rash, sores, scabs, saliva and respiratory secretions.”
 It can be passed on through extended physical skin-to-skin contact, including between sexual partners during intimate, close contact.
 This includes but is not limited to “activities like kissing, cuddling, or touching parts of the body with mpox sores.”

-mpox sores can also appear on the mouth, vagina, or anus, but it can also spread through any kind of oral, vaginal or anal sex by touching the genitals or mouth of a person with symptoms of mpox who may have sores inside the body.
+Mpox sores can also appear on the mouth, vagina, or anus, but it can also spread through any kind of oral, vaginal or anal sex by touching the genitals or mouth of a person with symptoms of mpox who may have sores inside the body.

 Risk of exposure is not limited to skin contact, the virus can also be spread through objects like clothes, bed sheets, sex toys, fetish gear, and other surfaces that have been used by someone with mpox.